Bounded Dyck paths, bounded alternating sequences, orthogonal polynomials, and reciprocity: Abstract

 He posted this conjecture on {\tt MathOverflow}.
 In response, Stanley identified the number $C_{-2n}^{(2k+1)}$ as the number of sequences $a_1\le a_2\ge a_3\le a_4\ge a_5\ge\dots\ge a_{2n-1}$ of integers with $1\le a_i\le k+1$ for all~$i$.
 (See Corollary~\TB\ with $k$ replaced by $k+1$ for a formal proof; in his posting, Stanley referred to \cite{\StanAP, Ex.~3.66} and \cite{\StanAZ, Ex.~3.2}.)
 With this observation, and the observation that the determinant on the left-hand side of (\BAc) can be interpreted as the number of families of non-intersecting bounded Dyck paths, it is then rather simple to confirm the above reciprocity law, see the proof of Theorem~\TD\ with $m=1$.

 As it turned out, the relation (\BAc) is just the peak of an iceberg.
 In this article --- so-to-speak --- we ``unearth" the iceberg (or rather: ``lift the iceberg out of the sea'').

 The first manifestation of this ``iceberg" arises if we lift the upper bound $2k+1$ on the height of the paths to $2k+2m-1$, where $m$ is a positive integer.
-Then there is still a reciprocity relation, where on the right-hand side a {\it determinant\/} of numbers of paths ``with negative length" has to be placed; see Theorem~\TD\ in Section~5.
-For the proof, a bijection is set up between families of non-intersecting Dyck paths and certain arrays of integers of trapezoidal shape in which each row is an alternating sequence of odd length, see Proposition~\TE.
+Then there is still a reciprocity relation, where on the right-hand side a {\it determinant\/} of numbers of paths ``with negative length" has to be placed; see Theorem~\TD\ in Section~5.\footnote{We apologise to the reader that our presentation in this introduction follows the order in which things and ideas developed, which is not entirely the same order as they appear in the article.
+We will come back to Sections~2--4 in our presentation shortly; in a sense, these sections contain preparatory material for the later sections.} For the proof, a bijection is set up between families of non-intersecting Dyck paths and certain arrays of integers of trapezoidal shape in which each row is an alternating sequence of odd length, see Proposition~\TE.
 Due to their resemblance to semistandard tableaux (cf\. e.g\. \cite{\StanBI, Sec.~7.10} for their definition), we call these arrays {\it alternating tableaux}.
 The key for the proof of Theorem~\TD\ is to show that these alternating tableaux of trapezoidal shape are counted by the determinant on the right-hand side of~(\AA), which is done in Theorem~\TF.

 Section~6 presents a second manifestation of the mentioned ``iceberg", with many parallels to the first manifestation: it is a reciprocity between bounded up-down paths starting at height~$0$ and {\it ending at the maximally allowed height} and bounded alternating sequences of {\it even} length.
 The main theorem of Section~6 is Theorem~\TG, which is analogous to Theorem~\TD.
 It is based on a bijection between families of non-intersecting up-down paths of the described kind and alternating tableaux of {\it rhomboidal\/} shape in which each row has even length, see Proposition~\TH, and the proof in Theorem~\TI\ that these rhomboidal alternating tableaux are counted by the determinant on the right-hand side of~(\CA).